Lapin0t/phd-manuscript/main/01_introduction.typ

 _written_ modularly in the first place.
 Programming languages live and die by the means they provide to organize abstractions and interfaces, and organizing bits and pieces is perhaps the primary task of the programmer.
-Then, equivalence is our first step towards a meaning, and it is already sufficient for a variety of tasks such as justifying correctness by comparison to a reference implementation, or verifying optimisations and simplifications, in particular in the context of compilation---the art of translating programs.
+Then, studying equivalence is our first step towards a meaning, and it is already sufficient for a variety of tasks such as justifying correctness by comparison to a reference implementation, or verifying optimisations and simplifications, in particular in the context of compilation---the art of translating programs.

 The most important definition for equivalence of program fragments is due to
-#nm[Morris]#peio[ref]: _observational_ (or _contextual_) equivalence.
+#nm[Morris]~#mcite(<Morris68>): _observational_ (or _contextual_) equivalence.
 It builds
 upon the notion of _context_, that is, a program with a hole, which can be combined with a program fragment to yield a complete program.
-Then, two program fragments are considered observationally equivalent, whenever for any context they might be combined with, the two program compute the same final result.
-As the name suggests, observational equivalence characterizes program fragments which cannot be distinguished by programatically interacting with them in any way, and it is in a precise sense the "best" (weakest) such notion.
-Observational equivalence is the gold standard, but it is also quite hard to work with directly, as it is as much of a property on two programs as a statement on all the contexts they could fit in.
+Then, two program fragments $a$ and $b$ are considered observationally equivalent, whenever for any context $C$ they might be combined with, the final result of the combinations $C[a]$ and $C[b]$ will satisfy exactly the same basic observations, for some sensible notion of "basic observation" on program results.
+As the name suggests, observational equivalence characterizes program fragments which cannot be distinguished by programatically interacting with them in any way, and it is in a precise sense the "best" (logically weakest) such notion.
+Observational equivalence is the gold standard, but it is also quite hard to work with directly, as it is as much of a property on two programs, as a statement on _all_ the contexts they could fit in.
 As simple as the programs may be, the intricacy of the possible contexts is without limit.
 In consequence, a fruitful area of research has been to develop alternative characterisations of observational equivalence, more intrinsically related to the programs at hand, with the hope of being easier to establish in concrete cases.
 Among such efforts, one particular strand of prime importance for us is dubbed _game semantics_.

 #[
 #let twice = txtt("twice")